robinagandhi/CYBR4360-8366/firewall-concepts.md

 The `conntrack` module tracks connection state.
 A packet with state `ESTABLISHED` belongs to a connection already in progress. `RELATED` covers auxiliary connections opened as part of an established session (e.g., FTP data channels).

 **Position matters**: This rule should typically come *after* specific rules but *before* the default policy.
-Where it sits in your current chain is fine, but adding it at the very top would make it slightly more efficient — it matches the majority of ongoing traffic.
+Where it sits in your current chain is fine, but adding it at the very top would make it slightly more efficient, it matches the majority of ongoing traffic.

 </details>